 Get In Touch

-Home » Blog » Why Is WordPress So Hard To Use?
+Why Is WordPress So Hard To Use?
+(And Why It’s Still Worth It)

 Why Is WordPress So Hard To Use?

 If you’re a beginner at website development, you might have a question.
-Why is WordPress hard to use?
-As big and famous as it is, WordPress is frequently misunderstood as primarily being used for creating blogs.
+Why is WordPress so hard to use?
+As big and famous as it is, WordPress is so hard for many newcomers to navigate due to its many features.
+It is frequently misunderstood as primarily being used for creating blogs.
 That was, in fact, the case at one point in time.
 It was created as a blogging platform, but with the numerous updates over the years, that has radically changed.

 That’s all included from the beginning, making it by far one of the easiest and fastest ways to write and publish blog entries.
-Some website creation solutions prioritize design and apps before considering the blogging interface, and it cannot seem very easy in many ways.
+Some other website builders prioritize design and apps before considering the blogging interface, and it cannot seem very easy in many ways.

 Building websites in itself is pretty complicated.
 Hence, it is only natural to find the platform complicated.
-In this article, we will discuss a common question why is it hard to use?
+In this article, we will discuss a common question: why is WordPress so hard to use?

-As one would know, websites in WordPress depend on themes and plugins, and hence, this is the first reason for being it hard to use.
+As one would know, business websites in WordPress depend on WordPress themes and WordPress plugins, and hence, this is the first reason for beingso hard to use.
 Both tools are digitally purchased from foreign agencies to get the best one.
 However, these outside agencies are not linked or tied up with WordPress.

 The fact that plugins and themes give you so much control over your website makes them fantastic.
 However, because they all originate from various third-party developers, they also significantly increase complexity.